 Weiterlesen: 22 – grace25 – innocence

-“I, I, all I!” – I am standing at the summit, I have achieved something.
+“I, I, all I!” – I am standing on the peak, I have achieved something.
 And now?
-For a moment I rest, enjoying spectacular views.
+I rest for a moment, enjoying the spectacular view.
 And then?

-I’m standing at the summit.
+I reached the top.
 I have achieved something.
-I enjoy the views… What else do I see?
-More summits.
-Summits which I could set out for.
+I enjoy the view… What else do I see?
+More peaks.
+Summits which I could set off.
 And reenter the course of the world.

 Questions on Hexagram 51